ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/README.md

-The GeoJSON data in the files must comply with
+The GeoJSON data in the files must comply with [GeoJSON specification (RFC 7946)](https://www.rfc-editor.org/rfc/rfc7946).
+This format is an array of JSON items.
+Also, RealTimeMap supports a format that allows customizing the appearance of the map items.
+This format is based on: [GeoJSON specification (RFC 7946)](https://www.rfc-editor.org/rfc/rfc7946)

 [example loading and config. from files](https://github.com/ichim/LeafletForBlazor-NuGet/tree/main/RTM%20and%20GeoJSON/config%20tooltip%20from%20file)